Concrete Countertops: Slab or Overlay?

-Hard to be believe that concrete used to be thought of as just a utilitarian building material.
-Edgy and modern, concrete is now playing a starring role inside the most stylish homes.
-Homeowners love concrete for its beauty, versatility, and strength.
-One of its many uses is as functional, elegant countertops for kitchens and baths.
+Hard to believe that concrete used to be thought of as just a utilitarian building material.
+Edgy and modern, concrete now plays a starring role inside the most stylish homes.
+Homeowners love concrete for its beauty, versatility, and strength and some have taken on DIY concrete projects themselves.
+One of its many uses - other than the concrete flatwork on driveways and patios - is as functional, elegant countertops for kitchens and baths.
 There are two different processes for creating concrete countertops -- slab and overlay.
 What are the pros and cons of each?

 An overlay is a thin layer of concrete adhered to an existing countertop that has become worn and/or outdated.
 Concrete may be overlaid on ceramic tile, Formica, granite, laminate, marble, solid surfaces, or wood.
 The complete application process, including custom coloring and sealing, takes 2-3 days, plus an additional day for curing.
-It is possible to install concrete countertops as a DIY project if you are very sure about what you are doing.
-(Otherwise, not only the good looks, but also the quality and the very lifespan of your counters may be compromised.)
+It's possible to install concrete overlay countertops as a DIY project if you're very sure about what you are doing.
+(Otherwise not only the looks, but also the quality and lifespan of your counters may be compromised.)

 Concrete overlay countertops offer a huge advantage.
 They require much less material and eliminate the need to tear off and haul away your old counters, making their installation both convenient and green.
 In addition, they are much lighter in weight (about 1 pound per square foot) and less expensive to install than conventional concrete counters.

 Some General Concrete Countertop Facts

 Durable concrete countertops are suitable for interior or exterior use, such as in an outdoor kitchen.
 They are extremely versatile and can be finished in any one of an enormous variety of colors, textures, or faux finishes.
 Alternatively, an attractive, unusual aggregate might be added in, for example, sea glass, pebbles, mica flakes, or glitter.